 Hear a song you love, and want to know what it’s called?
 You’re in luck.
 Long gone are the days when you had to call a friend and hum the tune, taking a stab at a word, here and there.
 There are now a bunch of awesome tools out there that will tell you exactly what you’re hearing – some of them instantly…

 If you use an iPhone or Android phone, your simplest option for identifying a song that’s playing is to just ask your phone’s assistant.

-1) While the song is playing, fire up your personal assistant.
+While the song is playing, fire up your phone assistant.

-2) Once your personal assistant is listening, say something along the lines of “What’s this song” or “Identify this song” or “name this tune for me”, and then hold your phone near the music source.
+Once your phone assistant is listening, say something along the lines of “What’s this song” or “Identify this song” or “name this tune for me”, and then hold your phone near the music source.

 TIP: If you have it turned on in your settings, you can actually do all of this without touching your phone at all – even if it’s asleep and locked.
 Simply say, “Hey Siri what’s this song?” (on iPhone), “Hey Google what’s this song?” (on Android) or “Hi Bixby what’s this song?”, and your phone will wake and identify the song for you.
 Great when you’re driving or cooking!